JohnnyFee/johnnyfee.github.io/source/_posts/2017-01-01-13-rx-java-operator-transformer.md

 Every time you use any operator, including those that we did not explain yet, you basically create a wrapper around original `Observable`.
 This wrapper can intercept events flying through it but typically does not subscribe on its own.

+This is an antipattern in RxJava, operators should be nonblocking, fast, and as pure as possible.

 ## Marble Diagrams

 A marble diagram illustrates how various operators work.
 Most of the time you will see two horizontal axes representing time flying by from left to right.
 Shapes on these diagrams (the aforementioned marbles) visualize events.
 Between the top and bottom axes there is an operator in question that somehow alters the sequence of events coming from the source `Observable` (upstream) to form the resulting `Observable` (downstream), as demonstrated in the following graphic: